Want to up your chances of winning the deal? Improve your customer meetings.

 - What do I need to prepare in order to make sure I can meet these objectives?

 - Is there an internal resource I ought to involve?

-The how entails the tactical elements of how you will execute the meeting.
+The how includes the tactical elements of how you will execute the meeting.
 Most organizations have a sales process and best practices to help you maximize your chances of winning the deal.
-However, one element that is universal to any productive meeting is an agenda that is aligned with the WHY and the WHAT.
+You must also have an agenda that is aligned with the WHY and the WHAT.

 Whenever possible, confirm the agenda with your prospect.
-Giving them a say is a way to implicitly gain their commitment to stick to the agenda.
-An agenda that is appropriately aligned to the WHY and WHAT will equip you with the ability to facilitate and execute a productive and successful meeting that results in a Win-Win for all parties involved.
+Giving them a say in what you cover is a simple way to implicitly gain their commitment to stick to the agenda.
+And that’s going to give you a productive and successful meeting that results in a Win-Win for everyone.